Wheelsaway Logo

 Does Salvaging or Junking Get You More Money?

-If your old ride is damaged or near the end of its life, you’ll have two main options for disposal: selling it for salvage or junking it.
+If your old ride is damaged or near the end of its life, you’ll have two main options for disposal: sell it for salvage or junk it.

 Salvaging can sometimes fetch you a higher return, but junking is easier.
 It depends on the quality and condition of the car.